 5. Dorrance Scholarship Programs

-Named after Jacquie and Bennett Dorrance in 1999, the Dorrance Scholarship Programs are administered by the Arizona Community Foundation to support first generation college students financially.
-Recipients receive up to $12,000 annually to attend Arizona State University, Northern Arizona University, or the University of Arizona.
-Eligibility criteria mandates graduating high school with a minimum 3.0 GPA, scoring at least 1040 on the SAT or 22 on the ACT, showing leadership in volunteer service, and participating in the Summer Bridge.
+The Dorrance Scholarship Programs are named after Jacquie and Bennett Dorrance.
+They’re administered by the Arizona Community Foundation to support first generation college students.
+Recipients receive up to $12,000 annually.
+The must go to Arizona State University, Northern Arizona University, or the University of Arizona.
+Applicants must be graduating high school with a minimum 3.0 GPA.
+They must score at least 1040 on the SAT or 22 on the ACT.
+They also need to show leadership in volunteer service and participate in the Summer Bridge.

 Contact